Getting more out of your B2B focus groups

 For B2B, consider factors including job title, role, and company size.
 It’s possible that multiple groups will be needed to achieve the correct balance of sample representation and commonalities for a productive discussion.

 One of FVM’s large telecom clients segmented its audience into two buckets: enterprise and SMB.
-These two groups both faced challenges when it came to telecomm needs but approached them from very different contexts.
+These two groups both faced challenges when it came to telecom needs but approached them from very different contexts.
 Our client needed to engage with both audiences and sought to determine the best way to approach each.

 So we conducted two separate focus groups: varying participants’ job titles, longevity with our client, and industries represented between both groups.

 Realistically, a B2B focus group will be 2.5 hours total, including time for introductions, breaks, and closing remarks.
 It’s important to be realistic about what can and cannot be accomplished in this window.
 Plan for five to six main topics, with probing questions or workshop-style exercises to spur dialogue.
 Remember: the guide, while important, is merely a tool.
 It’s up to the group and moderator to engage in dialogue that covers the key topics.